Mariner 9: Visual Imaging System

 The Visual Imaging System captured high-resolution images of Mars's surface, weather patterns, and moons.
+It employed two vidicon television cameras, with a resolution of 832 by 700 pixels.

 In a lower orbit, half that of Mariner 6 and Mariner 7 flyby missions, and with a vastly improved imaging system, Mariner 9 achieved a resolution of 320 ft per pixel, whereas previous Martian probes had achieved only approximately 2600 ft per pixel.
 It used broadband filters of various wavelengths optimized for surface and atmospheric studies.

+The wide-angle Camera A produced pictures using eight selectable colored filters: Minus Blue/ Yellow, Orange, Polarized 0°, Green, Polarized 60°, Blue, Polarized 120° and Violet.
+From a periapsis altitude of 2000 km each image covered an area of 11° × 14°.

+The narrow-angle Camera B didn't use any filters, but had a response equivalent to camera A's Minus Blue / Yellow filter.
+From a periapsis altitude of 2000 km each image covered an area of 1.1° × 1.4°.

+The following table summarizes characteristics of both cameras: